What’s the only thing hotter than being outside on a sweltering day?

 But with a quality window tint, you can protect the surfaces in the interior of your car.

-In fact, XPEL Prime XR Plus window tint blocks up to 98% of solar heat, meaning the interior of your automobile remains virtually unscathed by sun rays.
+In fact, XPEL Prime XR Plus window tint reduces solar heat gain, meaning the interior of your automobile remains virtually unscathed by sun rays.

 4 – Protect Your Skin and Eyes With Window Tint

 If UV rays from the sun can fade fine upholstery and crack the best leather, imagine what it can do to your skin and eyes.

 We’re talking about things like: